This content was updated for accuracy and relevance on December 13th, 2021

 Embrace the Lifestyle with BÉIS

-Does digital nomadism sound like a dream come true?
+Does digital nomadism and being location independent sound like a dream come true?
 With the flexibility that being a digital nomad offers, it’s no wonder that workers are leaving behind their more traditional lives to travel and work.

-Before you hit the road, make sure you’re set up with all your travel essentials.
+Before you hit the road with the other aspiring digital nomads, make sure you’re set up with all your travel essentials.
 Our luggage and travel bags are designed to help you take all your essentials on the road and keep them well-organized as you jetset between locales.
 Shop with us to streamline your nomadic life and show off your sense of style wherever you go.

 - Investopedia.
 Digital Nomad. https://www.investopedia.com/terms/d/digital-nomad.asp#what-is-a-digital-nomad